Lucinda Brings You Another of Her Famous Book Reviews

 I can see that the story contains all those elements.
 I just feel the author could have selected different animals to teach his lessons.

 To get your own hardcover copy of this book, Charlotte’s Web, click on the image or on the blue book title.
-You will be taken to Barnes and Noble, where you will be able to purchase the book.
+You will be taken to Amazon, where you will be able to purchase the book.
+Please note that, as an Amazon associate, I may receive a small commission for your purchase.

 by E.B.
 White